-Vermont Secondary College fosters a culture that encourages staff, volunteers, students, parents, and the school community to raise concerns and complaints.
+POPS fosters a culture that encourages staff, volunteers, students, parents, and the school community to raise concerns and complaints.
 This makes it more difficult for breaches of the code of conduct, misconduct or abuse to occur and remain hidden.

 We have clear pathways for raising complaints and concerns and responding and this is documented in our school's Complaint Policy.
-The Complaints Policy can be found on the College website.
+The Complaints Policy can be found at www.pops.vic.edu.au

-If there is an incident, disclosure, allegation or suspicion of child abuse, all staff and volunteers (including school council employees and homestay providers) must follow our Child Safety Responding and Reporting Obligations Policy and Procedures [available on the College website].
+If there is an incident, disclosure, allegation or suspicion of child abuse, all staff and volunteers (including school council employees must follow our Child Safety Responding and Reporting Obligations Policy and Procedures.
 Our policy and procedures address complaints and concerns of child abuse made by or in relation to a child or student, school staff, volunteers, contractors, service providers, visitors or any other person while connected to the school.